Quantum tomography explains quantum mechanics: On the foundations of quantum mechanics

 1. A derivation of the states $\rho$ and the operators $P_k$ from the microscopic description of typical macroscopic quantum systems that serve as sources and detectors.
 This is the \bfi{classicality problem} of quantum measurement.

-2. A description of a {\em single} measurement, deriving from the state and dynamics of the composite quantum system -- formed by a measured system and a detector -- the measurement result and its accuracy.
+2. A description of a {\em single} measurement, deriving both the measurement result and its accuracy from the state and the dynamics of the composite quantum system formed by a measured system and a detector.
 This is the \bfi{definite outcome problem} of quantum measurement.

 3. To show that a single particle moving along a beam triggers at most one of an array of detection elements.
 This is the \bfi{unique outcome problem} of quantum measurement.